cemGr/localEventsApp/README.md

 - Add [Flutter](https://flutter.dev/docs/get-started/install) to your machine

-- Open this project folder with Terminal/CMD and run `flutter pub get` to fetch dependencies (using `dart pub get` will fail because the Flutter SDK is required).
+- Open this project folder with Terminal/CMD and run `./tool/flutter_pub_get.sh` (or `flutter pub get`) to fetch dependencies.
+Using `dart pub get` will fail because the Flutter SDK is required.

 - Run `flutter run` to build and run the debug app on your emulator/phone